RaanaBrm/Front-Movie/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 For Frontend :
-To ensure accessibility, I used semantic HTML elements like <main> and <section> for screen readers.
-Images have descriptive alt attributes, and interactive components are keyboard-navigable.
-For SEO, I added essential meta tags like title and description.
-Google Analytics is integrated to track user interactions and performance, while cookies are used to store user preferences.
-Users are notified and consent is required for cookie usage.
+Built with React, Vite, and Tailwind CSS
+Semantic HTML elements like <main> and <section> used for screen reader compatibility All interactive components (like buttons and links) are keyboard-navigable and have proper focus states Accessible error messages and status updates (e.g. aria-live for form messages) Meta title and meta description set via react-helmet for SEO Clean and responsive design with dark/light mode support

 For Backend :
 For authentication, I use JWT tokens to securely verify each request and prevent unauthorized access.
 All user inputs are validated and sanitized to prevent XSS attacks and MongoDB injection vulnerabilities.
 I have used MongoDB as the database for efficient data storage and I didn't use SQL for data storage.
 For enhanced security, I use secure connection practices such as MongoDB Atlas for encryption and proper role-based access control.